Portugal Golden Visa Private Equity Funds Compared (2026)

 Red Flags

-- •No performance fee at all (may indicate fees are hidden elsewhere — check subscription and redemption fees)
+- • No performance fee at all (may indicate fees are elsewhere — check subscription and redemption fees)

 "What is the total fee load (management + performance + subscription + redemption) over the full fund term, and is the management fee charged on committed or invested capital?"